Freight Shipping from Stockton to Memphis

 How much does it cost to ship freight from Stockton to Memphis?

-Full truckload (FTL) rates from Stockton, CA to Memphis, TN currently range from $4,855-$5,984 for a standard dry van load over the 2,258-mile route.
+Full truckload (FTL) rates from Stockton, CA to Memphis, TN currently range $4,855-$5,984 (roughly $2.15-$2.66 per mile over 2,258 miles).
 LTL shipments typically cost $1,442-$2,319 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Stockton to Memphis?